Password Cracking: The Effect of Hash Function Bias on the Average Guesswork: General Expressions For the Average Guesswork of a bin

+\begin{rem} The $P_{H}$-set of hash functions is basically all the bipartite graph representations whose output degrees divided by $2^{n}$ give $\ph$, for every $b\in\pac{1,\dots,2^{m}}$.
+Therefore, it consists of all possible permutations of edges from inputs to bins that yield $\ph$. \end{rem} Figure \ref{fig:IntuitiveExplanationPermutation} illustrates the remark above.

+\begin{defn}[A keyed $P_{H}$-hash function] A set of $P_{H}$-hash functions, where the actual function is determined by a key, which chooses a permutation of the inputs. \end{defn}

+Essentially, the definition above means that for every hash function $H_{F}^{\ast}\in$ $P_{H}$-set of hash functions, there is a key value associates with it.

-We now define the average guesswork for passwords cracking. \begin{defn}[The guesswork for cracking a certain bin] The guesswork for cracking a bin $b$, denoted by $G\pa{b}$, is the number of guesses required to find \emph{a password} which is mapped to bin $b$ (i.e., not necessarily \emph{the password} of the user). \end{defn}
+We now define the average guesswork for password cracking. \begin{defn}[The guesswork of hash functions] The following are the two types of guesswork that we analyze in this paper. \bitm{ \item The number of guesses of inputs required to find \textbf{an input} that is mapped to a particular bin $b$ is $\Gbin$, where $b\in \pac{1,\dots,2^{m}}$. \item Given a set of occupied bins $B$, the number of guesses of inputs required to find an input that is mapped to any element in $B$ (rather than a particular element) is $\Gof$. } \end{defn}